go2scope/MM-storage-api/README.md

 ```

 ## Storage Device API
-To be determined after the MMCore API is complete.
+This will be determined after the MMCore API is complete.
 The device API will mostly mirror the MMCore API, plus some calls to insert pixel data.
-MMCore will need to properly manage this device, e.g. wire its internal image buffers to it.
+MMCore will need to manage this device properly, e.g. wire its internal image buffers to it.

-Storage Device API is not visible to the application (user-client) so we will treat it as an MMCore implementation detail.
+Storage Device API is not visible to the application (user-client), so we will treat it as an MMCore implementation detail.